Must We Care about Proper Promulgations?

 “We find that in several Writ Petitions in this Court, both of the Civil and Criminal sides, the Courts are required to repeatedly grant time as the Government Pleaders are not able to make available a copy of a particular notification or a particular amending Act.
 All this can be avoided if all the State Government gazettes, including old gazettes, are uploaded on the High Court website.”

 Read together, an absence of any examination of an unavailable yet sincerely enforced notification, along with the leniency shown to produce the document, spells a marked deviation from the norm.
-It would perhaps have been more prudent to, as a bare minimum, clarify whether an untraceable or unavailable notification is enforceable or not, for it would have only filled the minute but a significant vacuum that continues to exist.
+It would perhaps have been more prudent to, as a bare minimum, clarify whether an untraceable or unavailable notification is enforceable or not, for it would have only filled the minute but significant vacuum that continues to exist.

 Bhaskar is a corporate lawyer at Chandiok & Mahajan and maintains an academic interest in public policy and constitutional law.